TL;DR Answer Box

 - The five pillars create resilience and balance.

-- Habits + automation lower stress and raise follow-through.
+- Habits plus automation lower stress and increase follow-through.

-- Measure four KPIs so you know what’s working.
+- Measure four KPIs so you know what is working.

 How big should my emergency fund be?

-Start with one paycheck saved, then build to 3–6 months of core expenses.
-If income is variable, lean closer to 6–9 months.
+Start with one paycheck saved, then build to 3 to 6 months of core expenses.
+If income is variable, many people prefer 6 to 9 months.

 Is 50/30/20 right for high earners?